Welcome to the 2016 Summer Topicals Meeting Series

-We look forward to welcoming you to Nassau, Bahamas!
+We look forward to welcoming you to Newport Beach, California!

 The Topical Meetings of the IEEE Photonics Society are the premier conference series for exciting, new areas in photonic science, technology, and applications; creating the opportunity to learn about emerging fields and to interact with the research and technology leaders in an intimate environment.
-The meetings will be held at the British Colonial Hilton, the only beachfront hotel in downtown Nassau with a beautiful private beach.
+The meetings will be held in Newport Beach, California.

-The 2015 Summer Topical Meetings are focused on "Emerging Material and Integrated Optical Systems".
-The following six Topical meetings will be held:
+The 2016 Summer Topical Meetings are focused on "Emerging Technologies for Green Photonics".
+The following five Topical meetings will be held:

 A unique aspect of the Topical Meetings is that IEEE Photonics Society member volunteers propose and organize these meetings.
 Hence, I would like to thank each of the Topical Chairs and the Program Committee Members who have volunteered and invested their time organizing these conferences.
 I also want to thank the plenary and invited speakers for giving us their perspectives on the exciting new developments and the challenges in these fields.
 Finally, I would like to express my sincere appreciation to the IEEE Photonics Society Conference Staff for their professional organization and arrangements.

-In addition to the technical presentations, hallway discussions, and other networking, I hope that you have a chance to experience (and splash!) the beautiful tropical beach and wonderful culture/food in Nassau, Bahamas.
+In addition to the technical presentations, hallway discussions, and other networking, I hope that you have a chance to experience the beautiful beach and many other wonderful attractions in Newport Beach.

-Look forward to seeing you in the Bahamas!
+Look forward to seeing you in Newport Beach!

 University of Massachusetts at Boston, USA

 New Opportunities with Nanowires